-Boasting compact and comfortable accommodation for two people, this is an ideal hideaway for you and your loved one wishing to explore this fine region.
+Boasting compact and comfortable accommodation for two people or a small family, this is an ideal hideaway for you and your loved ones wishing to explore this fine region.

 A modern, open-plan living area immediately welcomes you in; comfortable seating sits in view of the TV while at the other side of the room rests a lovely dining table and a well-equipped kitchen boasting delightful cream-coloured units.

 Step through into the peaceful double bedroom, finished to a delightfully welcoming standard and boasting a lavish en-suite with a walk-in shower and a stunning stone feature fireplace, bringing a rustic touch.

 Outside, roam the grounds of the farm; your four-legged friend can stretch its legs while you admire this fresh rural setting.

 Experience farmlife and help to owners feed the pygmy goats, pigs and chickens (with prior arrangement).